Jalen Hurts: 2022 season: NFL MVP runner-up and first Super Bowl appearance

 Hurts finished the season with a starting record of 14–1, tying a franchise-best (with Randall Cunningham) 35 total touchdowns (22 passing, 13 rushing) to just six interceptions, 3,701 passing yards, and a 101.5 quarterback rating.
 As a result of his play in the 2022 season, Hurts was named to his first career Pro Bowl, and was a Second Team All-Pro.
-On January 25, 2023, Hurts was named as one of the five finalists for the NFL Most Valuable Player Award.
+On January 25, 2023, Hurts was named as one of the five finalists for the NFL Most Valuable Player Award, where he would eventually finish second in voting.

-On January 21, 2023, Hurts led the Eagles to a 38–7 victory over the New York Giants in the Divisional Round of the 2022–23 NFL playoffs.
-In doing so, Hurts won his first playoff game, and later led the Eagles to a 31–7 win in the NFC Championship against the San Francisco 49ers to advance to Super Bowl LVII and face the Kansas City Chiefs.
-In the game, Hurts threw for 304 yards and a touchdown, and rushed for 70 yards and scored 3 rushing touchdowns, the most rushing yards and rushing touchdowns by a quarterback in Super Bowl history.
+On January 21, 2023, Hurts led the Eagles to a 38–7 victory over the Giants in the Divisional Round of the 2022–23 NFL playoffs.
+In doing so, Hurts won his first playoff game, and later led the Eagles to a 31–7 win in the NFC Championship against the 49ers to advance to Super Bowl LVII and face the Kansas City Chiefs.
+In the game, Hurts threw for 304 yards and a touchdown, and rushed for 70 yards and scored three rushing touchdowns, the most rushing yards and rushing touchdowns by a quarterback in Super Bowl history.
 His three touchdowns and a two-point conversion also tied the record for most points scored in a Super Bowl with 20.
 However, Hurts also lost a fumble which was returned for a touchdown by Nick Bolton in the second quarter, and attempted a Hail Mary pass on the last play of the game which fell short as the Eagles lost to the Chiefs, 38–35.
+He was ranked third by his fellow players on the NFL Top 100 Players of 2023.